 - News data in the eCommerce sector- A single scandal can break a company and many have, in fact, made stocks of companies plummet.
 In such circumstances, having an eye on the news, especially those relevant to the eCommerce sector is an extra data point, that would result in better benefits and also help control situations without letting the fire spread.

-Difficulties of using alt data for eCommerce companies:
+Difficulties of using alternative data for eCommerce companies

 Everything comes at a price and if you want to use Alternative Data sources to boost your business, you have to bear with those.
 Some of the most common problems faced are-

 - Unstructured data- Unstructured data makes up most of the data available and also, most of the data that you would want to crawl.
 However, cleaning it and converting it into a format that can be used by your business team is a challenge since you will have to write separate scripts to process unstructured data from every different source.

 - Change in a website’s structure- In case you are scraping data from a particular website, and its user interface changes overnight, you might be unable to resume scraping until you have made changes in your scraping engine to fit the changes.